diesdasdigital/kirby-meta-knight/README.md

 -   Twitter Cards + Twitter Cards Preview
 -   Robots

 This plugin was originally developed at [diesdas.digital] by Jonathan Muth, Lorenz Seeger and Leslie Büttel.
-Meta Knight exists because we wanted to standardize the way
+Meta Knight exists because we wanted to standardize the way we handle meta informaton across all our projects.

 ---